 AL non-apartment settings.

-Cognitive Rehabilitation Therapy — A service that assists an individual in learning or relearning cognitive skills that have been lost or altered as a result of damage to brain cells/chemistry in order to enable the individual to compensate for the lost cognitive functions.
-Cognitive rehabilitation therapy is provided when determined to be medically necessary through an assessment conducted by an appropriate professional.
+Cognitive Rehabilitation Therapy (CRT) — A service that assists an individual in learning or relearning cognitive skills that have been lost or altered as a result of damage to brain cells/chemistry in order to enable the individual to compensate for the lost cognitive functions.
+CRT is provided when determined to be medically necessary through an assessment conducted by an appropriate professional.
 The assessment is not included under this service provision.
-Cognitive rehabilitation therapy is provided in accordance with the plan of care developed by the assessor, and includes reinforcing, strengthening, or reestablishing previously learned patterns of behavior, or establishing new patterns of cognitive activity or compensatory mechanisms for impaired neurological systems.
+CRT is provided in accordance with the POC developed by the assessor, and includes reinforcing, strengthening, or reestablishing previously learned patterns of behavior, or establishing new patterns of cognitive activity or compensatory mechanisms for impaired neurological systems.

-Dental Services — The services provided by a dentist to preserve teeth and meet the medical need of the member.
+Dental Services — Services provided by a dentist to preserve teeth and meet the medical need of the member.
 Allowable services include emergency dental treatment necessary to control bleeding, relieve pain and eliminate acute infection; preventative procedures required to prevent the imminent loss of teeth; the treatment of injuries to teeth or supporting structures; dentures and the cost of preparation and fitting; and routine procedures necessary to maintain good oral health.

-Emergency Response Services — An electronic monitoring system for use by functionally impaired individuals who live alone or are isolated in the community or at high risk of institutionalization.
+Emergency Response Services (ERS) — An electronic monitoring system for use by functionally impaired individuals who live alone or are isolated in the community or at high risk of institutionalization.
 In an emergency, the member can press a call button to signal for help.
 The electronic monitoring system, which has a 24-hour, seven-days-a-week capability, helps insure that the appropriate persons or service provider respond to an alarm call from the member.

-Employment Assistance Services — Services that assist the member with locating competitive employment or self-employment.
+Employment Assistance Services (EAS) — Services that assist the member with locating competitive employment or self-employment.

-Financial Management Services — Assistance to members with managing funds associated with services elected for the Consumer Directed Services (CDS) option and is provided by the financial management services agency.
+Financial Management Services (FMS) — Assistance to members with managing funds associated with services elected for the Consumer Directed Services (CDS) option and is provided by the financial management services agency (FMSA).
 This service includes initial orientation and ongoing training related to the responsibilities of being an employer and adhering to legal requirements for employers.

 Home-Delivered Meals — Services that provide nutritionally sound meals delivered to the member’s home.